Paper Mario The Origami King Review: The Kingdom of Paper is back on Switch - Euro X live

 Paper Mario returns with a chapter that abandons some features of the past and enhances exploration like never before.

-Given the amount of video games in which it appears, all extremely different from each other and fairly heterogeneous in style and substance, one could almost say that the Mushroom Kingdom is the centerpiece of a colorful multiverse signed by Nintendo.
-In addition to the classic version that we observe in the main platforms, there is a "fluffy" one populated by Yoshi-ball of yarn, which recently appeared on Switch, an "impressionist" seen on portable consoles, a two-dimensional one divided in turn into two timelines (the classic one and that openly "new"), and finally a purely paper one: as if it were built by hand, it is held upright with scotch tape and cardboard, and is inhabited by flat, flat characters printed on a sheet of paper.
+Given the number of video games in which it appears, all extremely different from each other and fairly heterogeneous in style and substance, one could almost say that the Mushroom Kingdom is the centrepiece of a colourful multiverse signed by Nintendo.
+In addition to the classic version that we observe in the main platforms, there is a “fluffy” one populated by Yoshi-ball of yarn, which recently appeared on Switch, an “impressionist” seen on portable consoles, a two-dimensional one divided in turn into two timelines (the classic one and that openly “new”), and finally a purely paper one: as if it were built by hand, it is held upright with scotch tape and cardboard and is inhabited by flat, flat characters printed on a sheet of paper.

 We are obviously talking about the world of Paper Mario, a saga that since its debut has mixed Nintendo’s traditional imagination with role-playing dynamics, reinventing itself from chapter to chapter to speak to an ever wider audience.
 If it is true that the latest episodes released on 3DS and WiiU appeared a little too light, without the depth that instead characterized The Millennial Portal (one of the many masterpieces arrived on GameCube), the new chapter coming out on Switch tries to find a new balance between accessibility and solidity of the gameplay.